discretegames/runmany/README.md

 print(math.pi)
 ```

+Blank lines above or below sections are only for readability and not required.

 As detailed below, only a few types of sections exist and some require comma (`,`) separated language lists in their headers.
 Language names are stripped of whitespace and matched to corresponding `"name"` keys in the languages arrays of the [settings JSON](https://github.com/discretegames/runmany#settings-json).